Spatial Clustering Algorithms: Python Workflows & Geospatial Pipelines

 Spatial clustering algorithms identify natural groupings in geographic data by accounting for coordinate proximity, density, and spatial constraints.
 Unlike traditional machine learning clustering, geospatial implementations require distance metrics that respect Earth's curvature and handle irregular point distributions.
 Integrating these methods into broader Spatial Analysis & Advanced Query Techniques pipelines enables analysts to transition from raw coordinates to actionable spatial insights.

 The primary challenge in geospatial clustering is coordinate reference system (CRS) misalignment.
 Raw latitude/longitude pairs (WGS84, EPSG:4326) cannot be processed with Euclidean distance without introducing severe distortion at larger scales.
-Production workflows must either project data to a local metric CRS (e.g., UTM or a custom equidistant projection) or compute spherical distance matrices directly.
+Production workflows must either project data to a local metric CRS (e.g., UTM) or compute spherical distance matrices directly using Haversine.

 import geopandas as gpd